DylanAuty/yolo-jetson/README.md

 The server and container can be started from outside the Docker container by running `./scripts/start_server_headless.sh`.

 ## Running a client
 An example test client that repeatedly polls the server for detections is found in `run_client_test.py`.
 The server exposes one method: `run_inference()` will grab a video frame, run inference on it, and return a JSON string containing the detections.
-If visualisations are required, then `run_inference(conf=0.5, do_visualise=True)` can be used, and a tuple of `detections_json, annotated_image` will be returned from the server. `conf` is the confidence threshold in the range [0.0, 1.0] at which an annotation will be drawn onto the image.
+If visualisations are required, then `run_inference(conf=0.5, return_visualisation=True)` can be used, and a tuple of `detections_json, annotated_image` will be returned from the server. `conf` is the confidence threshold in the range [0.0, 1.0] at which an annotation will be drawn onto the image.
 Image output is off by default for performance reasons.

 ## JSON Format
 The JSON containing the detections contains: